 If you suspect your loved one may be in the early stages of dementia, it’s important to get a professional diagnosis.
 You can then get appropriate support and treatment.
 We explain the steps to take.

-Being diagnosed with dementia can be daunting, but there are many ways that you can keep living independently for longer.
-Here we look at the steps to take following a diagnosis.
+Being diagnosed with dementia is life changing, but there are many ways that you can keep living independently for as long as possible.

 Living well with dementia

 Living with dementia is life changing, but it shouldn’t stop anyone from continuing to live an independent life for as long as possible.